 yes fifth course option

 Students will write and revise three formal essays over the course of the semester.
-There will also be shorter written assignments and occasional discussion-leading.
+There will also be shorter written assignments and intermittent discussion-leading.

 Preference given to students majoring in Spanish or Environmental Studies.